Remo (film): Critical response

 S. Saraswathi of the Rediff rated 2.5 out of 5 stars and stated "Sivakarthikeyan does make a pretty picture as a girl, but other than that debutant director Bakkiyaraj Kannan's Remo has nothing new to offer."
 The Indian Express rated the film 1.5 out of 5 stars, with a verdict "When you walk into a Sivakarthikeyan film, especially one like Remo, you can’t expect logic; you can’t expect to be bowled over by a great script and you definitely can’t expect to like everything you see in the film. it’s disappointing that so much effort has gone into everything but the script, making Remo entertaining but not charming enough".
 S. Srivatsan of India Today rated the film 1.5 out of 5 and stated that "Remo itself seems to be a spoof of any of actor-filmmaker Bhagyaraj's films.
 In all, Remo gives an all-new dimension to stalking.
 As its lead actor puts it, there's no problem in stalking as long as 'your love is pure'.
 Not sure what common people would make out of it."
-Sreedhar Pillai of Firstpost reviewed it as "On the whole Remo is entertaining, provided you leave your brain behind, like the cliche goes.
+Sreedhar Pillai for Firstpost reviewed it as "On the whole Remo is entertaining, provided you leave your brain behind, like the cliche goes.
 See it for Sivakarthikeyan, the one-man entertainer, who provides some of the craziest moments in the film."
 Top10Cinema gave a rating of 2.5 out of 5, stating "Remo despites having some drawbacks would definitely impress the family audiences, specifically for this festive season of long holidays." and gave a verdict "Time-worn love story packaged with Sivakarthikeyan’s dedication and technical brilliance".

 Hindustan Times rated the film 2 out of 5, stating that "A done-to-death plot can’t save this film despite some impressive performances by Keerthy Suresh and Sivakarthikeyan."
 Silverscreen reviewed that "With a film like Remo, the audience knows that brains and sensibilities need to be left behind at home.
 But it takes a lot more than that to scrape this empty and misogynistic barrel for any kernels of enjoyment."
 Anupama Subramanian of Deccan Chronicle, rated 2 out of 5, stating "Remo', turns out to be a marketing effort that targets young males with very stereotypical behaviors that are generally found in other films.
 The sort of young desperado who comes across a woman and decides that she is his fit and henceforth determines to pursue her wherever she goes.
 And, this despite the woman not reciprocating the said approaches.
 There’s another word reserved for such conduct: stalking, or perhaps, harassment.
 This in short is a Bakkiyaraj Kannan’s 'Remo' feel like: a complete mismatch of tongue-in-cheek and subject matter."